queue-miscreant/chatango-client/README.md

 >##	client.colorer
 >###		Adds a colorer to be applied to the client.
 >###		Decorated function arguments:
->			base:		The "base message."
+>			msg:		The message.
 Look for patterns here
->			coldic:		The color dictionary; this must be retained between colorers
+>			coldic:		The color dictionary; this is retained between colorers since it is passed by reference
->			default:	The default color to insert
->			*args:		The rest of tha arguments.
+>			*args:		The rest of the arguments.
 Currently:
+>					0:		reply (boolean)
+>					1:		history (boolean)
->					0:		Channel number
+>					2:		channel number

 >###		Format for color dictionary is {draw_before_location:color}
 >###		Where draw_before_location is a position in the string the color stops drawing at